maciekdude/email/README.md

 You can access the application with credentials  `watson\p@ssw0rd`

 The user names and passwords can be modified in the /server/boot/init-access.js file.

+# Inbound Email Client

+You can set up an email service to receive emails and use some logic to send them to the endpoint in this app to process them by WCS and NLU and save them to the database.
+We've done this with NodeRED, and you can use the nodeRED export we have in the Exports folder to do the same.

+You will need to set up your own email and update it in NodeRED as well as change the endpoint to be sent to your application.